 It is beneficial to use more appropriate wording.
 Instead of “overweight,” try searching for “pediatric hyperalimentation.”
 Similarly, try searching for “female breadwinners in Oyo” rather than “breadwinners in Oyo.”

+You can also click on “Cited by” to see recent articles that have mentioned them, as they are usually more explicit in their citation information.
 However, results might sometimes be overly specific.
 In order to obtain more general findings, go to the “References” section, which is typically more general in nature.

 #5: Leveraging ‘Related articles’